loomnetwork/truffle-dappchain-example/README.md

 * Events declared on smart contracts should have an named parameter like `NewValueSet(uint _value)` in the contract `SimpleStore.sol`.
 Also it helps to dealing with events

 * Loom Truffle Provider is currently compatible only with Truffle `v4.1.8`.
 Support for newer versions will be added soon.

-* Only one account is available for testing and deployment, the one associated with the private key.

 Loom Network
 ----